ArtyKrafty/detection/README.md

 📝 Web-Application is in sleep mode.
 It will take time to launch - about `30 sec`.
 Also, malfunctions are possible - the application is on a free server.
 Photos are deleted after upload.
-The download is performed using the [Cloudinary] service (https://cloudinary.com/console/c-d40c93f179ad3e2d4db90096a7d9fe/getting-started), since `heroku` does not allow downloading the download to their servers.
+The download is performed using the [Cloudinary](https://cloudinary.com/console/c-d40c93f179ad3e2d4db90096a7d9fe/getting-started), since `heroku` does not allow downloading the download to their servers.
 Photos are deleted after upload.

 <p align="center"><img src="https://i.ibb.co/X4W8wCw/2022-01-03-02-23-14.png" alt="2022-01-03-02-23-14" border="0"></p>